cobwebos/docs/articles/container-instances/container-instances-reference-yaml.md

       image: string # Container image used to create the instance
       command:
       - string
-      ports: # Exposed ports on the instance
+      ports: # External-facing ports exposed on the instance, must also be set in group ipAddress property
       - protocol: string
         port: integer
       environmentVariables: